zodioo-team/documentation/content/applications/general/email_communication/email_servers.rst

 To do this, you should first activate the :ref:`developer mode <developer-mode>` and then go to :menuselection:`Settings --> Technical --> Outgoing` e-mail servers.
-There you have to create two e-mail MTA server settings.
-One for transactional e-mails and one for mass mail servers.
+There you have to create two e-mail MTA server settings; one for the transactional e-mails and one for the mass mailing server.
-Make sure you give the priority to the transactional server over the server for the mass email.
+Make sure to give priority to the transactional server over the mass mailing server by providing a lower priority number for the transactional MTA server.

 Now, go to :menuselection:`Email Marketing --> Settings` and enable *Dedicated Server*.
 With these settings, Odoo uses the server with the lower priority for transactional emails, and the